+The Dubai school is co-located on the same site as the new Brighton College Dubai, and shares some core facilities.
 Ground work on the school plot in Al Barsha South began in June 2017 and was completed on time for the September 2018 opening.
 The Dubai school is the fifth in the Dwight network after New York, London, Seoul, and Shanghai.
-The school is co-located on the same site as the new Brighton College Dubai, and will share some core facilities.
+The New York school has recently introduced an international online school.

 The original Dwight School is located on Manhattan's Upper West Side and eschews the US High School Diploma in favour of the International Baccalaureate curriculum, which it uses for students from ages two through grade twelve.

 While far from out of the ordinary here, the fact that forty countries are represented among its US school student body - international students account for one-third of the total cohort - is a source of some pride and actually quite core to the school.
 Dwight is international in outlook through and through.
 The same can be expected of the branch in Dubai, and with a current student body from 51 countries, it would seem this goal has already been achieved.